Ahmed-hassan-AI/nlp-Sentiment-Analysis/README.md

 - matplotlib

-- saeborn
+- seaborn

 - keras

 ## ✒ preprocessing

--Replace Postive and Nagative to 0 and 1
+- Replace Postive and Nagative to 0 and 1

--tokeniztion
+- tokeniztion

 ## model